murchandamus/bips/bip-update-process.md

   Replaces: 1, 2
 </pre>

+## More input requested on following open questions

+- Should we have a Final and/or Active Status?
+- Should we introduce versioning/revisions to (final) BIPs?
+- Does it make sense to go from Proposed to Withdrawn/Obsolete?
+Who would decide such a transition and how?

 ## Abstract

 A _Bitcoin improvement proposal (BIP)_ provides a concise, self-contained, technical description of one new concept,